-To obtain approval for courses to count toward major, minor, or core requirements, students complete a Course Substitution Form and bring it to the department for approval.
-Forms are available at Student Services in Lyons Hall.
+To obtain approval for courses to count toward major, minor, or core requirements, students will need to complete the Study Abroad Course Evaluation form.

 For Cultural Diversity credit requests, no paperwork is required.
 Instead, please fill out the online form here.

 All students are required to complete a program evaluation survey upon return.
 Once we receive your transcript, OGE and Student Services will process your grades and credits and enter them into your BC record.
 Course Substitution Forms are processed at that time.
 The process can take anywhere from a few days to a few months afer your return before you are able to view your grades in the Agora portal.